 In 2007, our management selected the framework in Internal Control - Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission or COSO, to conduct an evaluation of the effectiveness of the Company's internal control over financial reporting.
-The COSO framework summarizes each of the components of a company's internal control system, including the: (i) control environment, (ii) risk assessment, (iii) information and communication, and (iv) monitoring or collectively, the entity-level controls, as well as a company's control activities or process-level controls.
-In addition to utilizing substantial internal resources, management also engaged an outside consulting firm to assist in various aspects of its evaluation and compliance efforts.
+The COSO framework summarizes each of the components of a company's internal control system, including the: (i) control environment, (ii) risk assessment, including the control environment, (iii) risk assessment, including firm to assist in various aspects of its evaluation and compliance efforts.